 Our selection is constantly changing, but here are some common types of product we sell.

 FB Wagyu – Fullblood Wagyu.
 Usually black but we may have some red wagyu (Akaushi) as well.
 These are 100% Wagyu.

 F1/F2/F3 Wagyu – These are Wagyu cross animals, commonly referred to as ‘American Wagyu’.
 Typically, these are Wagyu/Angus combinations, but other domestic breeds may be used as well.
 An F1 has been crossed one time and is 50% Wagyu.
 A F2 has been crossed two times and is 75% Wagyu.
 A F3 has been crossed three times and is 87.5% Wagyu.

 Angus/Commercial – These are NON-Wagyu animals.
 Generally, these will be Angus, Hereford, or Charolais cattle.

-Grass Fed – This means the animal has not been fed grain, but have survived on pasture and hay.
+Grass Fed – This means the animal has not been fed grain, but has survived on pasture and hay.
 This feeding method produces less marbling and thus a leaner product.

 Leaner – This means the beef is not as highly marbled as normal wagyu.
 Generally this would be graded as Choice or Choice +.
 These animals are generally on pasture for the majority of their life but fed some grain near the end.
 This is a great choice for folks who want the health benefits of Wagyu beef but are on a leaner diet.